 Claiming: Where Do I Go from Here?

-Both current and former members of the ADF who have been prescribed mefloquine during their ADF service can lodge a claim.
+Both current and former members of the ADF who have been prescribed mefloquine during their ADF service can lodge a claim for military compensation.
 It does not matter why or when you were prescribed mefloquine, all that matters is that you were prescribed it and, as a result, you have had adverse health effects.